BLOG

 You have a delivery problem.
 Projects are shipping late, errors are slipping through to clients, and your Operations Director looks exhausted.
 You sit down with your co-founder and decide the solution is obvious: you need to align their interests with the company’s success.

 So, you design a performance bonus.
 If the Operations team achieves 95% on-time delivery this quarter, they will receive a payout.
 If they keep error rates below 2%, they get an kicker.
 You announce the plan at the all-hands meeting.
 You feel good.
-You have “aligned incentives.”
+You have “aligned incentives.”.
 You have put your money where your mouth is.

 Three months later, the metrics appear to be fantastic.
 On-time delivery is up to 98%.
 Error rates are down.
 But your churn rate has spiked, your Engineering team is threatening to quit, and your margins have collapsed.

 Why?
-Because to hit the “on-time” metric, Operations stopped flagging risky code, forcing Engineering to fix bugs in production.
-To hit the “error rate” metric, they stopped accepting complex client requests, infuriating Sales and driving away your highest-value accounts.
+Because to hit the “on-time”.
+Metric, Operations stopped flagging risky code, forcing Engineering to fix bugs in production.
+To hit the “error rate”.
+Metric, they stopped accepting complex client requests, infuriating Sales and driving away your highest-value accounts.

-You didn’t fix the execution problem; you just monetized the dysfunction.
+You didn’t fix the execution problem.
+You just monetized the dysfunction.

 This is Incentive Substitution Failure.
 It is the mistaken belief that you can pay people to overcome a broken operating system.
 Founders often reach for compensation plans because they are mathematically clean.
-Writing a check is easier than doing the dirty, conflict-heavy work of defining decision rights, trade-offs, and escalation paths.
+Writing a check is easier than doing the dirty, conflict-heavy work of definingdecision rights, trade-offs, and escalation paths.

 But in a complex system, incentives without governance do not create alignment.
 They create mercenaries.
 They turn your company into a collection of warring tribes, each maximizing its own P&L at the expense of the enterprise.

-The “Coin-Operated” Fallacy
+The “Coin-Operated”.
+Fallacy

 The instinct to solve behavioral problems with financial engineering is deeply ingrained in startup culture.
-We are taught that people are “coin-operated”—that if you input a financial goal, the human will output the correct behavior.
+Organizations are taught that people are “coin-operated”:that if you input a financial goal, the human will output the correct behavior.

 In the early days (revenue of $1M to $5M), this is partially true.
-The team is small enough that everyone knows what “good” looks like.
+The team is small enough that everyone knows what “good”.
+Looks like.
 The Founder is in the room for every major decision, providing real-time governance.

 But as you scale toward $20M or $50M, that implicit governance evaporates.
 You are no longer in the room.
-The definition of “good” becomes subjective.
+The definition of “good”.
+Becomes subjective.
 When you introduce a strong financial incentive into this vacuum, you are essentially saying: “I don’t care how you do it, just get this number.”

 Your team will listen.
 They will get the number.
-The problem is that without governance, the “how” is usually destructive.
+The problem is that without governance, the “how”.
+Is usually destructive.

 Incentives optimize behavior within a system.
 They act as fuel.
 But governance is the steering wheel.
-If you pour high-octane fuel into a car with no steering wheel, you don’t get to your destination faster; you just crash with more velocity.
+If you pour high-octane fuel into a car with no steering wheel, you don’t get to your destination faster.
+You just crash with more velocity.
 By relying on incentives to do the work of management, you are actually exacerbating the very confusion you are trying to resolve.

 Incentives vs. Decision Rights: The Critical Distinction